duckietown/dockertown/docs/template/docker_client.md

 # Handling an unavailable client

-Trying to use Pydock when it cannot find or download a Docker client binary will trigger a `dockertown.ClientNotFoundError`.
-You can use a try-except around a first `docker.ps()` call to handle the case when Pydock won't work.
+Trying to use Dockertown when it cannot find or download a Docker client binary will trigger a `dockertown.ClientNotFoundError`.
+You can use a try-except around a first `docker.ps()` call to handle the case when Dockertown won't work.